jamesjarvis/jamesjarvis.io/content/posts/on-buying-a-house/index.md

 I'm also _from_ London, the South East.

-Now, the South East of London has without a doubt got the worst transport options out of all of London.
+Now, the South East of London has without a doubt got the **worst transport options** out of all of London.

 The city planners somehow forgot about the South when building out the underground network, and the government was quite happy with selling the national rail network to private companies, with no incentive for improvement.

 However, my family all live in South East London, and it's _almost_ affordable, so that's that.

-One day, I'll move to some nice leafy suburb in the North West, but that's not achievable just yet...
+One day, I'll move to some nice leafy suburb in the North West, but that goal is not achievable just yet...

 ## How buy?

-I had been living in rental accommodation for the last few years, with some "free" months in Singapore, or staying with my parents.
+I had been living in rental accommodation for the last few years, with some "free" months [in Singapore]({{<ref "posts/reflections-on-singapore">}}), or staying with my parents.
-I'm quite frugal in general, aside from the odd splurge on [flight tickets]({{< ref "tags/travel" >}}), so as a result I have managed to save approximately 30% of my income (around the same that goes to the taxman, grrr) over my first 6 years of work.
+I'm quite frugal in general, aside from the odd splurge on [flight tickets]({{<ref "tags/travel" >}}), so as a result I have managed to save approximately 30% of my income (around the same that goes to the taxman, grrr) over my first 6 years of work.

 By around March 2024, this looked like a good enough amount for a bank to take me seriously as I requested a mortgage offer, and so I started to look for places.

-If you have followed the writings of [Gary Stevenson](https://www.wealtheconomics.org), the evidence of rising inequality can provide an explanation of why housing is becoming more unaffordable, but since I'm in no position to change this, it's worth jumping in as soon as you can.
+If you have followed the writings of [Gary Stevenson](https://www.wealtheconomics.org), the evidence of rising inequality can provide an explanation of why housing is becoming more unaffordable, but since I'm in no position to change this, it's worth jumping in to the housing market as soon as you can.

 The process is fairly simple: